waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Victory Road 3F Puzzle
 - **Status:** Complete.
 Secret ladder at (3, 1) was the true path.

-# V. Current Puzzle: Victory Road 1F
+# V. Current Puzzle: Victory Road 1F (Eastern Section)

-**Hypothesis:** The western platform is a dead-end/misdirection.
-The true solution involves solving the eastern boulder puzzle.
+**Hypothesis:** The eastern boulder puzzle is the correct path forward.

 **Test Plan:**
+1. Re-enter Victory Road 1F from the main entrance at (9, 18).
-1. Navigate to the eastern boulder at (15, 3).
+2. Navigate to the eastern boulder at (15, 3).
-2. Push the boulder onto the switch at (18, 14).
+3. Push the boulder onto the switch at (18, 14).
-3. Navigate to (9, 13) to check if the barrier at (10, 13) is open.
+4. Navigate to (9, 13) to check if the barrier at (10, 13) is open.
-4. If open, proceed to the ladder at (2, 2).
+5. If open, proceed to the main ladder at (2, 2).